Code-Institute-Submissions/milestone-2-TILE-QUAKE/README.md

 The actual tile quake sound was downloaded from [Zapsplat](https://www.zapsplat.com/).

 ### Code
-Thanks to the Stackoverflow and Webflow communities for helping solve some issues/problems.
+Thanks to the Stackoverflow and other communities & blogs for helping solve some issues/problems.
 - Fisher-Yates (aka Knuth) Shuffle.
 [Stackoverflow thread](https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array)
+- Using a DIV to get screen width with offsetWidth.
+[Stackoverflow thread](https://stackoverflow.com/questions/4787527/how-to-find-the-width-of-a-div-using-vanilla-javascript)
+- Resizing an image using javascript.
+[TheRogerLab](https://www.therogerlab.com/how-can-i/javascript/resize-an-image.html)
+- JavaScript Fetch API to Get JSON Data.
+[Tania Rascia](https://www.taniarascia.com/how-to-use-the-javascript-fetch-api-to-get-json-data/)

 The [RESET] and [QUIT] buttons were tweaked from an original style by Rumyra [The Big Red Panic Button](https://codepen.io/Rumyra/pen/GDLpJ)